zmalone/chef-web-docs/source/local-development/windows/index.md

 ---
-title: 'Learn to develop your Ubuntu infrastructure code locally'
+title: 'Learn to develop your Windows Server infrastructure code locally'
 layout: lesson-overview
-platform: Ubuntu
+platform: Windows Server
-logo: ubuntu.svg
+logo: windows.svg
-order: 3
+order: 2
 ---
-In [Learn to manage a web application](/manage-a-web-app/ubuntu), you built a basic but complete web application on Ubuntu that uses a web server, a database, and scripting.
+In [Learn to manage a web application](/manage-a-web-app/rhel), you built a basic but complete web application on Red Hat Enterprise Linux or CentOS that uses a web server, a database, and scripting.

 The basic process you followed was to: